Shanka123/STSN/README.md

 * einops==0.4.1

 ## I-RAVEN
-You can generate the dataset using the code from the [official repository](https://github.com/husheng12345/SRAN) or download it from [here](https://drive.google.com/file/d/1SxhImd29PLtlvqXAhlkH-CVDfFRzcK7y/view?usp=share_link)
+You can generate the dataset using the code from the [official repository](https://github.com/husheng12345/SRAN) or download it from [here](https://drive.google.com/file/d/1SxhImd29PLtlvqXAhlkH-CVDfFRzcK7y/view?usp=share_link).

+To train on this dataset run the folowing command - `git status`
 ## PGM

 ## CLEVR-Matrices